domnht/pdf-merge/readme.md

 ## How to use

-1. Put all your PDFs onto `sources`.
+1. Put all your PDFs in the folder named `sources`.

-2. Run the `merger.py` in the main directory.
+2. Run `merger.py` in the main directory.

 ```bash
 python3 merger.py